mycostreams/GrAMF/Architecture.md

 Finally, activity can also be an invariant, as we can set the length and width of inactive nodes to 0.0.
 In the future, we might want to represent septated hyphae as inactive, so I think it is still important to represent it this way.

 There are a whole host of extra features and data that are stored in the stg's, which we might want to put on the edge as a simple dict.
 One more important property is the hyperedge, which is a single edge connected to many other edges.
+This property is used in a lot of spatial graph analysis pipelines, and is important to get right.
+We might still want to keep this empty, or at -1.

 ## Snapshot Graph Architecture
 The snapshot should not contain any temporal data to make it as simple in memory as possible.